vird/public_documentation/docs/SDK/Client Libraries/Using Libraries/Node.js.md

 `-L deploy is` used to include an `imageBase64` field into the generated JavaScript contract client code.

 L deploy with js flag generates a .js file with a contract wrapper class.
 This wrapper contains methods for deploying and calling the contract in a friendly format.
 There is the **deploy** method for constructor message (for more details check the [API description](SDK/SDK API/Contract Management)).
 Two class methods are implemented for each ABI function; one is named as the function itself, the other as `function_nameLocal`.
-The class has the package static variable that stores two fields: abi and imageBase64.
+The class has the package static variable that stores two fields: ABI and imageBase64.

 ##### Sample 1